 subTerrain welcomes submissions from both emerging and established authors.
 We are happy to consider work from all corners of the identity spectrum, including works by underrepresented writers, including but not limited to writers who are indigenous, of colour, immigrants, women, LGBTQI+, low-income, no-income, and writers with disabilities.
 Submitters are welcome to state demographics such as race, age, gender, etc. in their cover letter if they so choose.

-SPRING -- OPEN FOR SUBMISSIONS!
+SPRING -- NOW CLOSED FOR SUBMISSIONS!

 Shame (#82) — With our Spring issue we will once again delve into uncomfortable territory with an issue devoted to the exploration of shame.
 Shame as a cultural phenomenon, a personal crippler, and all of its associated sub-types: false shame, secret shame, toxic shame, vicarious shame.